 - Avoid or minimise the removal of native vegetation, where possible. - All works within the precinct should ensure appropriate protection of existing vegetation including protection during construction. - Vegetation should be resistant to coastal conditions (i.e. salt, wind and sand tolerant).
 Species that do not require irrigation from potable water supply are preferred. - Where practical, indigenous and native coastal planting species that complement the coastal character of the precinct should be utilised. - Vegetation should not impede on key sight lines. - Shade trees should be incorporated, where practical.

-• No plants classified as environmental weeds are to be planted on the precinct.
+- Species selection must be based on the Authority's tree management guideline and the conservation expertise of the foreshore team. - No plants classified as environmental weeds are to be planted on the precinct.

 7.6.5 Public Art